dlang-tour/english/basics/imports-and-modules.md

 ### Imports match directories and files

-D's module is - in contrast to other module system - entirely based on files.
+D's module system - in contrast to other systems - is entirely based on files.
-For example, `my.cat` always refers to a file `cat.d` in the folder `my`.
+For example, `my.cat` always refers to a file `cat.d` in the folder `my/`.
 The folder `my` needs to be in the current working directory or in one of the explicitly specified directory imports (`-I`).
-Lastly, to ease splitting up modules, instead of `cat.d`, a folder `cat` could be used as well.
+Lastly, to ease splitting big modules up into multiple smaller files, instead of `cat.d`, a folder `cat/` could be used as well.
 The D compiler would then try to load `my/cat/package.d` instead of `my/cat.d`.

+The convention (but not a hard rule) for `package.d` files is to publicly import all other modules in the same folder.

 ## {SourceCode}